LERCAutomation/DataExtractor-UserGuide/execute/execute.rst

 .. figure:: figures/OutputFolderAnnotated.png
 	:align: center

-	Output is organised in partner specific folders.
+	Outputs are organised in partner-specific folders

 The log file results of the process is saved in the `LogFilePath <../setup/setup.html#logfilepath>`_ folder as specified in the XML configuration document.